New York City: The Five Boroughs

 Getting Around the City

-New York City is connected by one of the largest public transit systems in the world, including subways, buses, ferries, and commuter trains.
-The MTA subway system makes it easy to travel between boroughs, and Yellow Cabs, Uber, and Lyft operate citywide.
-Ferries and bike lanes offer even more ways to explore the waterfronts and parks throughout NYC.
+New York City is connected by one of the largest public transportation networks in the world, including subways, buses, ferries, and commuter rail systems.
+The MTA operates the city’s extensive subway and bus network, while the Long Island Rail Road (LIRR) provides direct access from Long Island to destinations such as Penn Station, Grand Central Madison, and Jamaica Station.
+Yellow Cabs, Uber, and Lyft operate throughout the city, while ferries, bike lanes, and pedestrian-friendly neighborhoods offer additional ways to explore New York City’s waterfronts, parks, and attractions.

 A New York City MTA bus stopped near Central Park.
 The bus features the system’s bold blue-and-yellow livery accented by the I ♥ NY logo, symbolizing the pride of the city’s transit network.
 A banner promoting a Broadway show and a nearby bus stop sign add to the urban setting.
 Reflections of Manhattan’s tall buildings gleam across the bus windows, reminding us that this service links neighborhoods across all five boroughs.